-- Providing mandatory paid sick leave and a \$15 minimum wage for all direct employees; - Ensuring no layoffs, no benefits cuts, and no dividend or stock buybacks; - Respect for collective bargaining agreements and workers' organizing rights such as neutrality, majority sign-up, and first contract arbitration and no hiring of anti-union consultants; - For major rescues, install workers on boards, equity stake, other measures to ensure continued alignment with public interest; - Workers and their benefits must be protected in bankruptcy proceedings (S. 2518,115th Congress, the Protecting Employees and Retirees in Business Bankruptcies Act of 2018) - Companies must permanently comply with the requirements in Workers' Right to Training Act (S. 2468) to ensure any investments in technology or automation, which may be accelerated as a result of the COVID-19 pandemic, are predicated on worker consultation and training.
+- Providing mandatory paid sick leave and a \$15 minimum wage for all direct employees; - Ensuring no layoffs, no benefits cuts, and no dividend or stock buybacks; - Respect for collective bargaining agreements and workers' organizing rights such as neutrality, majority sign-up, and first contract arbitration and no hiring of anti-union consultants; - Installing workers on boards, providing equity ownership stakes, other measures to ensure continued alignment with the public interest with regard to major rescue packages; - Protect workers and their benefits in bankruptcy proceedings; and - Require companies to permanently comply with the requirements in Workers' Right to Training Act (S. 2468) to ensure any investments in technology or automation, which may be accelerated as a result of the COVID-19 pandemic, are predicated on worker consultation and training.